The next Tekedia Capital investment cycle begins on Oct 2, 2023. Become a member of our Syndicate and co-invest with us.

 - Step 2: Tekedia onboards the member and then shares vetted deal flows with the investor for consideration.

 - Step 3: Investor invests or co-invests with others.
-Minimum investment per startup is $10,000 or equivalent in local currency.
 The timing would be communicated to the investor to enable planning.

 If you cannot meet this requirement, find friends, colleagues, associates, etc, and come together under one company or legal business name, and through that company, all can invest.
-We work with many local investment clubs where friends, associates and partners pool funds to meet our minimum investment requirements.
-In other words, 10 friends, associates and partners can each contribute $1,000 and meet that $10,000 requirement besides sharing the burden of the membership fee (each now pays $100).
+We work with many local investment clubs where friends, associates and partners pool funds to meet.
+In other words, 10 friends, associates and partners can each contribute $100 and meet that $1,000 requirement for membership and more.